pachyderm/pachyderm/doc/docs/2.0.x/reference/clients.md

 ## Go Client

-`pachctl` is the command-line tool you use to interact with a Pachyderm cluster in your terminal.
-However,  external applications might need to interact with Pachyderm directly through our APIs.

-In this case, Pachyderm offers language specific SDKs in Go, Python, and JS.

-## Go Client

 The Pachyderm team officially supports the Go client.
 It implements most of the functionalities provided with the `pachctl` CLI tool.

 ### Generate And Serve The godocs Locally